osmlab/atlas-checks/docs/checks/longSegmentCheck.md

 #### Configuration

-This check has three configurables that can be changed in the configuration file [config.json](../../config/configuration.json)
+This check has one configurable that can be changed in the configuration file [config.json](../../config/configuration.json)

 Defaults:
 - ```"length.minimum.kilometers": 10.0``` - Minimum length in kilometers for a flagged way